 A secure power system needs adequate levels of system strength and inertia, which to date have been provided by traditional synchronous generators.

-ElectraNet has been investigating options to address this gap to ensure we can provide customers with a reliable and secure power system, while also keeping costs down.
-Options include entering into contracts with generators or installing synchronous condensers.
+ElectraNet investigated options to respond to these needs to ensure customers have a reliable and secure power system.
+Options included entering into contracts with generators or installing synchronous condensers.

-Following an analysis of these options through a generator tendering process and advice from independent energy market experts, the installation of synchronous condensers on the network has been determined to be the most efficient and least cost option to ensure there is adequate system strength and inertia.
+Following an analysis of these options, the installation of synchronous condensers on the network was determined to be the most efficient and least cost option to ensure there is adequate system strength and inertia.

 A synchronous condenser operates in a similar way to large electric motors and generators.
-It contains a synchronous motor whose shaft is not directly connected to anything, but spins freely and is able to adjust technical conditions on the power system.
-Synchronous condensers are an important source of system strength and other services such inertia.
+It contains a synchronous motor whose shaft is not directly connected to anything but spins freely and is able to adjust technical conditions on the power system.